Negativity leads to stagnation. Do you have the desire within you to improve yourself?

 People who meditate regularly are able eventually to be even more specific when identifying the chatter that plays inside their mind: “oh, that’s a judgement” “oh, that’s the emotion of shame” “oh, that’s sadness” “oh, that’s anxiety.”

-And, the more consistently a person meditates, the more he or she is able to sustain moments when there is no mind chatter at all, just an abiding calm and inner peace.
+And, the more consistently a person meditates, the more he or she is able to sustain moments when there is no mind chatter at all, just an abiding inner calm and peace.

 Dr. Wayne Dyer has called this “the gap,” and has often said that one second in the gap is worth more than an hour of sleep, and that you can get the equivalent of a full night’s sleep by spending a few moments in the gap – that’s how restorative it is.